fbpx

 Guess what?

 Ratios like PE and PB ratio can be calculated for a smallcase as well.
-Treat the basket of stocks, as one company stocks (total the prices and earnings of all the stocks) and apply the same formula.
+Treat the basket of stocks, as one company stock (total the prices and earnings of all the stocks) and apply the same formula.

 You may want to read